Low-FODMAP feasts for Christmas Day

 Ingredients:

-• 150g of vegetable oil
+• 150g of extra virgin olive oil

 Method:

-Pre-heat the vegetable oil in a baking tray in an oven at gas mark 7, 425°F (220°C).
+Pre-heat the oil in a baking tray in an oven at gas mark 7, 425°F (220°C).
 Chop the potatoes into big even chunks and place in a pan.
 Pour over boiling water and parboil for 7 minutes.
 Drain the potatoes and let them steam dry for a couple of minutes.
 Return to the pan and replace the lid and hold it in place whilst you give the potatoes a really good shake to roughen them up.

 Get your oven glove ready and remove the tray from the oven and place over a medium heat on the hob.
 Gently, add the potatoes.
-Tip the tray to allow you to spoon hot oil over all the potatoes then return them to the overn to roast for 45 to 55 minutes.
+Tip the tray to allow you to spoon hot oil over all the potatoes then return them to the oven to roast for 45 to 55 minutes.
 Turn them half way through.

 Serve immediately.